Innovation-Information-Initiative/Open-Innovation-Dataset-Index/collections/lens.md

 ---
 author:
 - Lens Labs
+description: Projects relating to the Lens platform, and to patent citation to scholarly literature, curated by the Lens.
 tags:
 - patents
 - citation
 - scholarly literature
 - biotechnology
 - COVID-19
-description: Projects relating to the Lens platform, and to patent citation to scholarly literature, curated by the Lens.
 title: Lens Labs Apps and Data
+uuid: a86f4fb0-6975-4192-8ca9-be43d224e2ef
 ---

 This collection tracks the [Lens Labs Apps and Data](https://www.lens.org/lens/labs/datafacilities) page, which is curated and maintained by the Lens.
 To contribute to this collection, contact the Lens through their [feedback address](https://about.lens.org/contact-us/).